Halin, Sool

-Halin (Xalin) is a town in the Sool region of Somaliland/Somalia.
+Halin (Xalin) is a town in the Sool region of Somalia.
 It was the headquarters of the Dervish movement during 1903–1904.

 Government

 Traditional councils of elders and village assemblies are responsible for administration, and village chiefs are also nominated by councils of elders and assemblies.
 No elections are held.

 The legal system is customary law based on Sharia.

-Inhabitants

-The Dhulbahante clan of Somalis is the main population.
-Estimated total population is 500-600, with 130 households, or about 1,300 people and 210 households if the suburbs are included.

-Apart from the general population, there is a traditional base of the Somali Sufism group of Timoweyn, to which 52 families belong.
+Demographics

+The town is inhabited by the Dhulbahante clan of the Harti sub-division of Darod.
+It is primarily settled by the Nur Ahmed sub-lineage of the Ugadhyahan Siyad-Mohamoud Garad sub-division of the Dhulbahante.

 Environment

 Unusually for the Sool region, Halin has a year-round river.

 Annual precipitation is around 100 to 200 millimeters and is subject to frequent droughts.

 A legume called Garanwaa, Prosopis juliflora, is under threat as an invasive species.

 Economic

 In the past, date palm, sugarcane, and other crops were cultivated and cattle were raised, but the legume Garanwaa, an invasive species, has become a weed, and both crops and pastures have suffered greatly.

 Mainly shipped to Qardho, Garowe and other cities in Puntland, as well as to Somaliland and central Somalia.

 According to 2019 reports, tomatoes, onions, peppers, lettuce, and cabbage are grown.
 Residents responding to the report had a monthly income of $160.